laul7klau/kubernetes-aws/README.md

-# kubernetes-aws
+# kubernetes-aws-eksctl
 This repository is a step by step guide for the QUICK deployment of NGINX Ingress Controller or BIG-IP Container Ingress Service for Kubernetes.

-Map:
+## Map:
-- **kubernetes-aws**:
+- **kubernetes-aws-eksctl**:
-  Perform the steps in this README.md first to first deploy a Kubernetes cluster on AWS.
+  Perform the steps in this README.md to first deploy a Kubernetes cluster on AWS using eksctl.
+  ***NOTE**: eksctl will take around 25-30mins to create a full k8 cluster.
+If you do not need all the k8 resources eksctl creates, use/go to [kops](https://github.com/laul7klau/kubernetes-aws/tree/main/kubernetes-aws-kops) (5-8mins).*
      - **nginx-ingress**: Perform the steps here to deploy NGINX ingress controller.
      OR
      - **bigip-ctrl-ingress**: Perform the steps here if you want to deploy BIG-IP CIS.